httpland/http-compress/README.md

 The `filter` field is a function that takes a `boolean`.
 If `true`, responses containing that content will be compressed.

-By default, only content larger than 10kb will be compressed.
+By default, If the content is more than 10kb and its media type is compressible, compress it.

 The following example compresses when the content is more than 10kb, the media type is `text/html`, and request method is `GET`.